Direct Observation of Collective Electronuclear Modes About a Quantum Critical Point

-These results suggest a picture of quantum annealing---and by implication adiabatic quantum computation---in which hybridized collective modes play a key role.
-A field sweep through a QPT, which is the key feature of adiabatic quantum computing, can no longer be regarded as a simple 2 level-avoidance process.
-One also must consider all of the collective modes, as well as the sensitivity of the zero mode to any longitudinal fields, whether these be stray local fields or applied fields.
-Since materials with similar electronuclear hybridized spins are promising candidates for solid-state qubit realizations \cite{bertainaRareearthSolidstateQubits2007,morleyQuantumControlHybrid2013,pedersenMolecular4fSingleIon2016}, these collective modes clearly will need to be considered in a broad range of quantum Ising materials and models.
+Until now there has been no experimental evidence for these coherent modes around a QPT \cite{suhlN}.
+It remains of considerable interest to investigate and experimentally manipulate them in a variety of magnetic quantum Ising systems.
+We see that field sweeps through a QPT in adiabatic quantum computing can no longer be regarded as a simple 2 level-avoidance process - one must consider all of the collective modes.
+Since many such materials are promising candidates for solid-state qubit realizations \cite{bertaina07,morley13,pedersen16}, these collective modes must be characterized fully.